-Our next most advanced product candidate is SAGE-217, an oral compound that is currently in Phase 3 clinical development for PPD and major depressive disorder, or MDD.
-SAGE-217 is a novel neuroactive steroid that, like brexanolone, is a positive allosteric modulator of GABAA receptors, targeting both synaptic and extrasynaptic GABAA receptors.
-The FDA has granted Breakthrough Therapy designation and Fast Track designation to SAGE-217 in the treatment of MDD.
-We have completed two positive placebo-controlled pivotal clinical trials with SAGE-217, one in MDD completed in 2017 and one in PPD for which top-line results were announced in January 2019.
-The ongoing pivotal program for SAGE-217 in MDD is comprised of:
+Our next most advanced product candidate is zuranolone (SAGE-217), an oral compound that is currently in Phase 3 clinical development for PPD and major depressive disorder, or MDD.
+Zuranolone is a novel neuroactive steroid that, like brexanolone, is a positive allosteric modulator of GABAA receptors, targeting both synaptic and extrasynaptic GABAA receptors.
+The FDA has granted Breakthrough Therapy designation and Fast Track designation to zuranolone in the treatment of MDD.
+To date, we have completed three pivotal clinical trials of zuranolone, two in MDD and one in PPD.
+The first completed pivotal trial evaluating zuranolone in the treatment of PPD both met their primary endpoints.
+The pivotal Phase 3 clinical trial evaluating the effect of zuranolone on depressive symptoms in adults with MDD, known as the MOUNTAIN study, did not meet its primary endpoint.
+Following discussions with the FDA, we plan to initiate the following three new Phase 3 clinical trials of zuranolone in 2020: